sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

   - pagerduty
   - email
 ```

-Now that we've got our aggregate in place, let's take a look at what this might look like in the Sensu UI:
+Congratulations!
+Your aggregate is in place.
+Here's how it might look in the Sensu web UI:

 ![TO DO INSERT DASHBOARD PIC HERE][]